michellepk/michellepk.github.io/_pages/about.md

 ---

-Ph.D student in Biological Sciences at University of Maryland Currently, student in Pierce's Lab
+Ph.D student in Biological Sciences at University of Maryland

+Currently, student in Pierce's Lab.

 I am a computational biologist researching in de novo antibody design.
 My research interests are in protein physics and antibody design using ML and computational methods.

 Education

-B.Sc.
+-     B.Sc.
 Ewha W. University, Chemistry
 -     Seoul National University, Chemistry